cypnk/Cabin-Life/README.md

-# Cabin-Life
+# Cabin Life
-Collection of things for cabin living
+Collection of things for cabin living.

+The project is an exploration of ideas.
+Always follow appropriate safety procedures, consult local laws and ordinances regarding safety and construction, and never assume anything is safe until verified.
+The author is not responsible for any damage to property, injuries, or worse, which may be caused by using any of the information presented here.

 ## Projects
 * [Wood stove](https://github.com/cypnk/Cabin-Life/tree/master/Wood%20Stove)